The 10 BEST things to do in Bali in 2023 (plus 55 more!)

 Bali Bird Park isn’t just a paradise for bird enthusiasts – children, parents and nature lovers alike will be in awe of the 250+ species of birds from all over the world.
 From the endangered Bali Starling and free-roaming peacocks to exotic Toucans and Crested Serpent Eagles, you'll be able get up close and learn more with these beautiful creatures.

 Calling all coffee lovers!
 Take your caffeine addiction to the next level with a visit to a coffee plantation in Bali.
-Sample locally-grown coffee and discover the fascinating process of making world-renowned “Luwak” coffee, made from the beans of coffee berries that have been eaten and excreted by civet cats (picture a black possum).
+Sample locally-grown coffee and discover the fascinating process of making world-renowned “Luwak” coffee.
 Trust us: it's a sensory overload that you won't regret.

 Take a trip back in time to the 17th century with a visit to Pura Taman Ayun.
 This Hindu temple complex in Mengwi village is not only a beautiful and peaceful attraction but also one of the most significant temples in Bali.
 Witness the breathtaking tiered tower architecture and immerse yourself in the religious ceremonies and rituals.
 Avoid peak Hindu festivals for a more serene experience.